aclap-dev/weh/README.md

 When the extension is built, `<!-- weh:js weh-all -->` is first replaced by weh scripts inclusion.
-Then, the sections between `<!-- build:type file -->` and `<!-- endbuild -->` are processed to be concatenated into a single file (per section) and minified unless you specify the `--dev` for development mode.
+Then, the sections between `<!-- build:type file -->` and `<!-- endbuild -->` are processed to be concatenated into a single file (per section) and minified if you specify the `--prod` for production mode.

 ### weh preferences